faahpamo/todowebapp/README.md

 ## Introduction
 A Java based web application for ToDo activities.
 Through this web application, one can create, read and update their todos through a modern web browser.
 The application also implements AAA, which means every user has their own account and their todo list etc. are private to them.

+This document is not for the newbies.
+You must possess good knowledge of below technologies to understand this document and the related application:
+1. Java
+2. OOA&D
+3. SQL, RDBMS
+4. HTML
+5. HTTP
+6. Servlet, JSP
+7. Tomcat

 ## Technologies Used
 Java
 Servlet, JSP